rwaltzsoftware-org/coffee-supplychain-ethereum/README.md

 **Admin :** Admin creates new batch which is initial stage of coffee batch.

-**Farm-Inspector :**  Farm-inspector are responsible for inspecting coffee farms and updating the information like coffee family, type of seed and fertilizers used for growing coffee
+**Farm-Inspector :**  Farm-inspectors are responsible for inspecting coffee farms and updating the information like coffee family, type of seed and fertilizers used for growing coffee.

-**Harvester :** Harvesters grows coffee beans in their farms and updates the information of crop variety, temperature used and humidity used for growing beans in blockchain.
+**Harvester :** Harvesters conducting plucking, hulling , polishing , grading and sorting activities, further updating the information of crop variety, temperature used and humidity maintained during the process.

 **Exporter :** Exporters are the organization who exports coffee beans throughout the world.
 Exporter  adds quantity, destination address, ship name, ship number , estimated date and time and exporter id.